What you don’t know about Idaho VA Home Loans can hurt you–and your wallet.

 Sidenote: There is a way to finance investment property using a VA Loan.
 Borrowers can use a VA Loan to purchase a multifamily property with up to four units as long as they plan to occupy one.
 They can then use the other units as investment properties.
 Again, however, the property must meet the MPR requirements of the VA appraisal.

+The above article "Idaho VA Home Loans: 4 Common Myths That Can Cost You" was written by local real estate pro Lisa Kohl.
 If you are looking for an agent who is experienced with the VA home purchase process, look no further.
 At We Know Boise we are here to help demystify the process and help you find the right lender, resources, and, of course, the right home for you.
 Contact us today to get started.